-The New Zealand Constitution Act (UK) of 1852, which established a system of representative government for New Zealand, was declared operative by Governor Sir George Grey.
+The New Zealand Constitution Act (UK) of 1852, which established a system of representative government for the colony, was declared operative by Governor Sir George Grey.

 The legislation created six provinces with elected superintendents and provincial councils.
 At the national level, a General Assembly was established.
 This consisted of a Legislative Council appointed by the Crown and a House of Representatives elected every five years by males aged over 21 who owned, leased or rented property of a certain value.
-By British standards the property qualification was modest; it enfranchised most male settlers.
+By British standards the property qualification was modest; most male settlers could vote.

 New Zealand settlers had been demanding a say in government since the 1840s.
 The British Parliament had passed the first New Zealand Constitution Act in 1846.
 This provided a complicated three-tiered system of government for the colony.
 There would be elected municipal corporations and provincial assemblies, and a General Assembly comprising a nominated Legislative Council and a House of Representatives chosen by and from the members of the provincial bodies.
 Governor George Grey suspended the Act’s introduction, claiming that the settler population of 13,000 could not be trusted to pass measures that would protect the interests of the 100,000-plus Māori.
 This, he feared, would lead to conflict.
 In 1848 legislation was passed to delay for five years the implementation of the provisions of the Constitution Act relating to provincial and general assemblies.

 The first general election was held between July and October 1853.
-But Grey was criticised for calling the provincial councils to meet before the General Assembly, giving the former a five-month headstart on central government.
-Some believed this entrenched provincialism in New Zealand politics.
+But Grey was criticised for calling the provincial councils to meet before the General Assembly, giving them a five-month headstart on central government.
+Some believed that this entrenched provincialism in New Zealand politics.
 When Grey left the colony for South Africa on 31 December he had still not called the General Assembly.
 It did not meet until 24 May 1854, more than 16 months after the Constitution Act had come into force.